artem78/s60-gps-tracker/docs/README.md

 This application is GUI fork of my previous [console version](https://github.com/artem78/s60-gps-tracker-cli).
 Initially created for Symbian 9.2, probably can works with Symbian 9.1—9.4.
 Installer package is **unsigned**, so you need to sign it first or install on hacked phone.
 You can download latest stable version from [this link](https://github.com/artem78/s60-gps-tracker/releases/latest).

 ## Using
-Start application.
+Run application.
 Track recording will start automatically when position from satellites will be recieved.
-You can pause track recording (for example: when you have a rest).
+When it happened you will see your coordinates, speed, traveled distance, amount of recorded points and etc. At any time you can pause track recording (for example: when you have a rest).
 All tracks save in [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) format in `c: or e:\data\GPSTracker\tracks` directory.
 Close program for stop track writing.
-After this you may transfer GPX-file to your PC for future use.
+After this you may transfer GPX-file(s) to your PC for future use.

 ## Track samples
 * Car driving - [https://www.openstreetmap.org/user/artem78/traces/3391464](https://www.openstreetmap.org/user/artem78/traces/3391464)